a-b-street/abstreet/docs/west_seattle/proposal.md

 ## Next steps

-It'd be useful to first get this map running with the high bridge restored, to establish a better baseline.
+It'd be useful to first get a baseline with the high bridge restored.
+Should now be possible using edits.